ZoneMinder/zoneminder/docs/userguide/gettingstarted.rst

 Getting Started
 ===============

-Having followed the :doc:`/installationguide/index` for your distribution you should now be able to load the ZoneMinder web frontend.
+Having followed the :doc:`/installationguide/index` for your distribution you should now be able to load the ZoneMinder web frontend (https://localhost/zm).
 By default this will be with the Classic skin, below is an example of the page you should now see.

 .. image::  ../installationguide/images/zm_first_screen_post_install.png